-The style of acupuncture I practice (Five Elements Traditional Acupuncture) is very gentle and the acupuncture needles are extremely fine, approximately the thickness of a hair.
+The style of acupuncture I mainly practice (Five Elements Traditional Acupuncture) is very gentle and the acupuncture needles are extremely fine, approximately the thickness of a hair.
 They are very different from the needles used by a nurse or doctor to give injections.
 Sensation may vary from person to person but is commonly described as tingling, heat, tickling or dull ache.
 The sensation only lasts a short time and generally only four to ten needles are used during each treatment.

 Acupuncture is not a painful treatment, it is surprisingly relaxing and many people will fall asleep on the couch!

 What will happen on my first visit?

 Your first consultation may be longer than subsequent sessions.
 It can take up to 1.5 hours and you will be asked about your current symptoms, your medical history, current medication, diet, digestive system, sleeping patterns and emotional state.
 This will be followed by the traditional pulse & tongue diagnosis where your pulse on both arms is taken, along with a quick inspection of your tongue.
 Your blood pressure will be taken, followed by a short abdominal examination which involves gentle pressure over different areas of the abdomen.
 This traditional diagnostic will determine the most appropriate treatment for balancing your body’s energy.

 It is best to eat a few hours before your treatment, or at least have a light snack before the treatment.
 Also, many of the acupuncture points are below the knee and below the elbow and can be more easily accessed if you wear loose and comfortable clothes.